jumpinjackie/fdo/OpenSourceBuild__README.txt

         set PATH=%PATH%;C:\WINDOWS\Microsoft.NET\Framework\v2.0.50727

-  5. In order to build the ArcSDE Provider, you will need to have the ArcSDE 9.1 Client SDK installed and the following environment variable set that points to the installation location:
+  5. In order to build the ArcSDE Provider, you will need to have the ArcSDE 9.1 Client SDK and/or ArcSDE 9.2 Client SDK installed and the following environment variable set that points to the installation location:

-        set SDEHOME=[ArcSDE developer components path]
+        set SDEHOME=[ArcSDE developer components path]  - used by unit test set SDEVER_ARCUNITTEST=[91]/[92]

+     SDEVER_ARCUNITTEST=91   -will build unit test using ArcSDE 9.1 Client SDEVER_ARCUNITTEST=92   -will build unit test using ArcSDE 9.2 Client

+     In case user has ArcSDE 9.1 Client SDK and ArcSDE 9.2 Client SDK installed:
+     Copy the "bin", "include" and "lib" directory from the ArcSDE 9.1 Client SDK into:
+     %FDOTHIRDPARTY%\ESRI\ArcSDEClient91\Windows

+     Copy the "bin", "include" and "lib" directory from the ArcSDE 9.2 Client SDK into:
+     %FDOTHIRDPARTY%\ESRI\ArcSDEClient92\Windows

+     The script will build the support for both ArcSDE clients.
+     In case user has only one version of the ArcSDE client installed, the location must be specified using %SDEHOME%

-     Note that ArcSDE is licensed software and must be obtained from an ESRI vendor.
+     The ArcSDE unit test project will only search for include and lib files in %SDEHOME% Note that ArcSDE is licensed software and must be obtained from an ESRI vendor.

   6. In order to build the MySQL Provider, you will need to download